 This is how one of our customers describes the difference between Bell Buoy's canned albacore tuna and grocery store tuna.

 Thanks for the Tuna Casserole Recipe, we made it last night and it was great!
 We no longer live in Oregon and we are down to our last 2 cans of tuna and will be ordering more.
 We have introduced friends and family here in Minnesota to the joys of real tuna and they all say they can’t go back to eating “cat food.”
 We have been solid Bell Buoy customers since 1988.
 Dean, Redwood Falls, MN

 All albacore tuna delivered to Bell Buoy is line caught off the coasts of Oregon and Washington.
 Much of the tuna you find on grocery store shelves comes from the South Pacific.
 Bell Buoy is one of the last remaining canneries on the Oregon Coast; we process and can all of our tuna in-house in Seaside, Oregon.

 Knowing where your seafood comes from, down to the exact boat, means that you get the freshest product possible and support the local fishing industry.
 Tastes good and feels good!

 Tuna Pasta Salad Recipe

-This is less of a recipe and more of a, "I don't know what to make for dinner, let's clean out the pantry."
-Its a quick and easy, make everyone happy, throw-together meal!
-Think of the ingredients list as recommendations; if you don't have an item, don't sweat it, sub something else.
+This is less of a recipe and more of an "I don't know what to make for dinner; let's clean out the pantry."
+It's a quick and easy, make everyone-happy, throw-together meal!
+Think of the ingredients list as recommendations; if you don't have an item, don't sweat it; sub something else.